kwaldenphd/json-xml-python/README.md

 }
 ```

 <blockquote>Q1: Decipher what we're seeing in the JSON here.
-What are the name/value pairs, and how are they organized in this object?
+What are the name/value pairs, and how are they organized in this object?</blockquote>

-# Reading JSON into Python
+## Reading JSON into Python

 We can read JSON into Python using the `json` module.